-Here the driving torque $M_0$ provided by light is proportional to the intensity of the trapping light ${\cal I}_0$ and the nanoparticle's radius $R$, i.e., $M_0\propto {\cal I}_0 R$.
-The drag torque $M_d$ is proportional to the rotation angular velocity $\Omega$, the moment of inertia of the nanoparticle $I\propto R^2$, and a drag moment coefficient $\gamma_d \propto R^2$ \cite{Fremerey1982}, i.e., $M_d\propto \gamma_d I \Omega$.
-Then, the angular velocity of the nanoparticle can be obtained as \bea \Omega\propto \frac{{\cal I}_0 R}{\gamma_d I}\propto \frac{{\cal I}_0 }{R^3}. \eea For the experimental setup used in Ref. \cite{Zhang2021}, the rotation angular velocity is expected to be $\Omega\sim10^{4}$~GHz when the radius of the nanoparticle is shrunk to a radius $R=4.75$~nm.
-The relaxation time is then estimated to be of the order of $\sim 10^{4}$~s (a few hours) if the energy level spacing $\omega_0\sim10^3$ GHz.
-Note that, an energy level spacing of $\sim10^3$ GHz can be found in realistic cases.
-For example, the spacing for hydrogen atoms between energy levels $n=20$ and $n=19$ is $5.6\times10^3$~GHz.
+The driving torque $M_0$ is proportional to the intensity of the trapping light ${\cal I}_0$ and the radius of the nanoparticle $R$, i.e., $M_0\propto {\cal I}_0 R$.
+The drag torque $M_d$ is proportional to the rotation angular frequency $\Omega$, the moment of inertia of the particle $I\propto R^2$, and the damping rate of the rotation motion $\gamma_d \propto R^2$ \cite{Fremerey1982}, i.e., $M_d\propto \gamma_d I \Omega$.
+Therefore, the rotation angular frequency of the nanoparticle $\Omega\propto \frac{{\cal I}_0 R}{\gamma_d I}\propto \frac{{\cal I}_0 }{R^3}$, and the relaxation time \bea t_{\rm re}\propto\frac{1}{R^2 \Omega^5}\propto R^{13}. \eea Thus, for a quantum system consisting of two two-level subsystems attached to a hyperfast optically rotating nanoparticle, an effective way to reduce the relaxation time is to decrease the size of the nanoparticle.
+For the experimental setup in Ref. \cite{Zhang2021}, the rotation angular frequency is expected to reach $\sim10^{4}$~GHz if the radius of the nanoparticle is reduced to $4.75$~nm, and the relaxation time is then estimated to be on the order of $\sim 10^{4}$~s (a few hours).